 Ethical Foundations and Requirements

-Alternative procedures for disclosing information and obtaining authorization for research participation may be allowable, but should remain consistent with the ethical principles outlined in the Belmont Report.
-Alternative forms of disclosure and authorization may be less burdensome and ethically sound in the conduct of some types research, such as some PCTs or when this research is be randomized by cluster (i.e., by hospital, primary care provider, etc).
+Alternative procedures for disclosing information and obtaining authorization for research participation may be allowable as a regulatory matter, but as an ethical matter they should be consistent with the ethical principles outlined in the Belmont Report.
+Alternative forms of disclosure and authorization may be less burdensome and ethically sound in the conduct of some types research, such as some PCTs or when this research is randomized by cluster (i.e., by hospital, primary care provider, etc).

 An IRB may waive or alter the requirements of informed consent if all of the below are deemed true:

 “(1) The research involves no more than minimal risk to the subjects;

 (2) The waiver or alteration will not adversely affect the rights and welfare of the subjects;

 (3) The research could not practicably be carried out without the waiver or alteration; and